CN2F: A Cloud-Native Cellular Network Framework: Overview

-The important point is that the RRU and RCC modules significantly depend on the kernel and OS settings.
-Therefore, we must consider items, such as low-latency kernel and power management settings in the BIOS and Grub in their worker nodes.
-One of the challenges in this part is using the most compatible version of the low-latency kernel which is ``4.15.0-206'' based on our experience.
+In a scenario with distributed RAN which uses RCC and RRU, the last step is to run their deployment files.
+These modules significantly depend on the kernel and OS settings.
+Thus, we must consider items such as low-latency kernel and power management settings in the BIOS and Grub in their worker nodes.
+One of the challenges is to use the most compatible version of the low-latency kernel which is ``4.15.0-206'' based on our experience.
 To have a working RCC and RRU pair, they should run based on the same Docker image (using different configurations).
 Again, finding the best candidate among different image files is a crucial step and the result of our investigation is the one included in the \nm{} Docker Hub.